Rafi716/ProgrammingComponents/Tutorial1to4ReadME.md

     }
 ```

-* Now, we go below the update function and create three new functions that will use the sub and add methods from our previous class to determine the players health and whether or not they are taking damage or in fact dead.
-However, we will first declare a new variable as a unity event for when a player recieves damage.
-And a variable referencing our new class we created called HealthRemaining.
+* Now, we go below the `Update` function and create three new functions that will use the `Subtract` and `Add` methods from our previous class to determine the players health and whether or not they are taking damage or in fact dead.
+However, we will first declare a new variable as a `UnityEvent` for when a player recieves damage.
+And a variable referencing our new class we created called `HealthRemaining`.

 ```C#
 public class PlayerHealth : MonoBehaviour